Myth: ‘Detox diets are a good way to promote health, rid our bodies of ‘toxins’, and lose weight’

 Alternatives to detox diets

-Eating a lower carbohydrate diet can also help promote weight loss and reduce our chances of developing lifestyle diseases.
+A lower carbohydrate diet based on whole foods can also help promote weight loss and reduce our chances of developing lifestyle diseases.

 Take home message